Temu4/canvas-animation/README.md

 # canvas-animation
-Can't solve a problem whit resizin the browser's window
+Can't solve an issue whit resizing the browser's window

 You can see the result at https://temu4.github.io/canvas-animation/